 The killer blow occurred when I was forced to offer free shipping.
 Now on the face of it, what’s the problem?
-All I had to do was include the postage in the price, right?
+All I had to do was include the shipping fees in the price, right?

-Sure, and eBay forced me to pay a commission on the final value fee which included my postage costs.
-If I didn’t agree to their conditions and offered separate postal rates my listings would be penalized.
+Sure, and eBay forced me to pay a commission on the final value fee that included my shipping costs.
+If I didn’t agree to their conditions and offered separate postal rates my rankings would suffer.

 Fewer sales or pay-up, what choice did I have?

-But that was not the only issue that screwed up my business model.
-Because I offered a postage deal, I could send multiple prints in one package for the same rate.
-This was a great deal and persuaded many people to buy more than one print at a time.
+But that was not the only issue that screwed up my business plan.
+I offered a discounted shipping deal.
+I could send multiple prints in one package at the same rate.
+This was a great deal and persuaded many of my customers to buy more than one print at a time.

 Free postage scuppered that offer and my sales suffered as a result.

 When eBay insisted that I had to send my art prints within 24 hours, and not the 48-hour offer I’d been running successfully for 10 years, it was the straw that broke the camel’s back.

 100% positive feedback with great customer service and selling to thousands of happy customers meant nothing.

 Etsy now insists on free postage with the same ultimatum.
 Well, what do you know?
 They went for maximizing their profits over serving the best interest of their sellers.
 Funny that.